 Let me tell you, every single person who meets her asks her breed.
 She’s that cute that people are curious.
 It turns out, we were quite a bit wrong!

 As I’ve said many times — her breed doesn’t matter.
 We’d love her if she were part alien.
 However, it’s interesting to know.
-I did my own DNA test for ancestry, so I’m just into that sort of thing.
+I did my own DNA test for ancestry and health, so I’m just into that sort of thing.